sirthxalot/test-github-features/.github/CONTRIBUTING.md

 #### Event Dispatches

-All internal methods should use the `@uses` Doc block tag, in order to declare possible event dispatches.
+All internal methods should use the `@see` Doc block tag, in order to declare possible event dispatches.

 #### ToDo